winitzki/scall/tutorial/programming_dhall.md

 ### Free applicative

-The free applicative functor is the most complicated construction of all free typeclass instances considered in this book: it has a recursive definition at the level of type constructors, and the structure functor $P$ requires an existential quantifier.
+The free applicative functor is the most complicated construction of all free typeclass instances considered in this book.
+It requires a higher-kinded Church encoding whose structure functor contains an existential quantifier.

 To make the formulas shorter, let us assume that `F` is a fixed functor.
 Then the free applicative functor on `F` is defined in mathematical notation by:

 $$ \textrm{FAF}~ a = a + \exists b.~(\textrm{FAF}~b) \times(F~(b\to a))  $$

+todo:insert reference to the Capriotti paper and explain that we are using "FreeA" from that paper but it is equivalent to FreeAL and that there are other equivalent definitions.

 This is a recursive definition of the form `FAF a = Q FAF a`, where `Q` is a pattern functor (at the level of type constructors) written as: